nrwl/nx/docs/shared/monorepo-ci-azure.md

       - script: npx nx affected --base=$(BASE_SHA) -t lint,test,build --parallel=3 --configuration=ci
 ```

+{% callout type="note" title="Check your Shallow Fetch settings" %}

+Nx needs additional Git history available for [`affected`](/nx-cloud/features/affected) to function correctly.
+Make sure Shallow fetching is disabled in your pipeline settings UI.
+For more info, check out this article from Microsoft [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines#shallow-fetch).

+{% /callout %}

+Unlike `GitHub Actions` and `CircleCI`, you don't have the metadata to help you track the last successful run on `main`.
+In the example below, the base is set to `HEAD~1` (for push) or branching point (for pull requests), but a more robust solution would be to tag a SHA in the main job once it succeeds and then use this tag as a base.
+You can also try [using the devops CLI within the pipeline yaml](#get-the-commit-of-the-last-successful-build).
+See the [nx-tag-successful-ci-run](https://github.com/nrwl/nx-tag-successful-ci-run) and [nx-set-shas](https://github.com/nrwl/nx-set-shas) (version 1 implements tagging mechanism) repositories for more information.

+We also have to set `NX_BRANCH` explicitly.
+NX_BRANCH does not impact the functionality of your runs, but does provide a human-readable label to easily identify them in the Nx Cloud app.

 The `main` job implements the CI workflow.

 ## Get the Commit of the Last Successful Build